xxdaggerxx/EmbedApp/README.md

 ```

 If everyhting is sucessful you will get a "OK1" Response.<br/>
-The order has been placed and we will begin manufacturing, ONLY after payment is made with us.
+The order has been placed and we will begin manufacturing, ONLY after payment is made with us.<br>
+Payment must be made in USD only.